Rumpunzel/rpg-thingy/characters/traits.md

 > It is the context in which you forge your gauntlet.

-## The Fire
+## The Pyre

-Your character's Fire is the other special trait at the center of your character's identity.
+Your character's Pyre is the other special trait at the center of your character's identity.
 Though, it also describes something about your character or something they believe about themselves or the world, your character's differs from all other kinds of traits in the game as this one is not objectively true.
 To be more precise, it comes in two different flavors:

 ### The False Conviction

 A conviction your character believes to be true, wittingly or unwittingly, though it is a delusion, a self-deception or misjudgement about their surroundings that you, the player, _know_ to be incorrect.

-The central questions such a Fire poses are:
+The central questions such a Pyre poses are:

 - How will the character learn?
 - What will it take?